 Any Pyramid application written obeying certain constraints is extensible.
-This feature is discussed in the Pyramid documentation chapters named Extending An Existing Pyramid Application and Advanced Configuration.
-It is made possible by the use of the Zope Component Architecture and within Pyramid.
+This feature is discussed in the Pyramid documentation chapters named Extending an Existing Pyramid Application and Advanced Configuration.
+It is made possible by the use of the Zope Component Architecture within Pyramid.

 Many developers seem to believe that creating extensible applications is not worth it.
 They instead suggest that modifying the source of a given application for each deployment to override behavior is more reasonable.
 Much discussion about version control branching and merging typically ensues.

 It's clear that making every application extensible isn't required.
 The majority of web applications only have a single deployment, and thus needn't be extensible at all.
-However, some web applications have multiple deployments, and some have many deployments.
+However some web applications have multiple deployments, and others have many deployments.
 For example, a generic content management system (CMS) may have basic functionality that needs to be extended for a particular deployment.
-That CMS system may be deployed for many organizations at many places.
+That CMS may be deployed for many organizations at many places.
 Some number of deployments of this CMS may be deployed centrally by a third party and managed as a group.
-It's easier to be able to extend such a system for each deployment via preordained plugpoints than it is to continually keep each software branch of the system in sync with some upstream source: the upstream developers may change code in such a way that your changes to the same codebase conflict with theirs in fiddly, trivial ways.
+It's easier to be able to extend such a system for each deployment via preordained plug points than it is to continually keep each software branch of the system in sync with some upstream source.
+The upstream developers may change code in such a way that your changes to the same codebase conflict with theirs in fiddly, trivial ways.
 Merging such changes repeatedly over the lifetime of a deployment can be difficult and time consuming, and it's often useful to be able to modify an application for a particular deployment in a less invasive way.

 If you don't want to think about Pyramid application extensibility at all, you needn't.
 You can ignore extensibility entirely.
-However, if you follow the set of rules defined in Extending An Existing Pyramid Application, you don't need to make your application extensible: any application you write in the framework just is automatically extensible at a basic level.
-The mechanisms that deployers use to extend it will be necessarily coarse: typically, views, routes, and resources will be capable of being overridden.
-But for most minor (and even some major) customizations, these are often the only override plugpoints necessary: if the application doesn't do exactly what the deployment requires, it's often possible for a deployer to override a view, route, or resource and quickly make it do what he or she wants it to do in ways not necessarily anticipated by the original developer.
+However if you follow the set of rules defined in Extending an Existing Pyramid Application, you don't need to make your application extensible.
+Any application you write in the framework just is automatically extensible at a basic level.
+The mechanisms that deployers use to extend it will be necessarily coarse.
+Typically views, routes, and resources will be capable of being overridden.
+But for most minor (and even some major) customizations, these are often the only override plug points necessary.
+If the application doesn't do exactly what the deployment requires, it's often possible for a deployer to override a view, route, or resource, and quickly make it do what they want it to do in ways not necessarily anticipated by the original developer.
 Here are some example scenarios demonstrating the benefits of such a feature.

 As long as the fundamental design of the upstream package doesn't change, these types of modifications often survive across many releases of the upstream package without needing to be revisited.

-Extending an application externally is not a panacea, and carries a set of risks similar to branching and merging: sometimes major changes upstream will cause you to need to revisit and update some of your modifications.
-But you won't regularly need to deal wth meaningless textual merge conflicts that trivial changes to upstream packages often entail when it comes time to update the upstream package, because if you extend an application externally, there just is no textual merge done.
+Extending an application externally is not a panacea, and carries a set of risks similar to branching and merging.
+Sometimes major changes upstream will cause you to revisit and update some of your modifications.
+But you won't regularly need to deal with meaningless textual merge conflicts that trivial changes to upstream packages often entail when it comes time to update the upstream package, because if you extend an application externally, there just is no textual merge done.
 Your modifications will also, for whatever it's worth, be contained in one, canonical, well-defined place.

 New in version 1.1.